A Note on Stabbing Convex Bodies with Points, Lines, and Flats: 0 s (0,eps)-nets for axis-aligned boxes

 \apndlab{0-net-boxes}

-Here we show the existence of a \knet{0} of size $O(1/\eps)$ that intersects any axis-aligned box $B$ with $\volX{B \cap \HCX{2}} \geq \eps$.
+Here we show the existence of a \knet{0} of size $O(1/\eps)$ that intersects any axis-aligned box $B$ that has the property that $\volX{B \cap \HCX{2}} \geq \eps$.
 The following constructions are essentially described in \cite{m-gd-99} (in the context of low-discrepancy point sets), however the proofs use similar tools.
 We give the proofs for completeness.

 \begin{definition}[the Van der Corput set] \deflab{vdc} For an integer $\alpha$, let $\bin(\alpha) \in \set{0,1}^\star$ denote the binary representation of $\alpha$, and $\rev(\bin(\alpha))$ be the reversal of the string of digits in $\bin(\alpha)$.
 We define $\br(\alpha) \in [0,1]$ to be the \emphi{bit-reversal} of $\alpha$, which is defined as the number obtained by concatenating ``$0.$'' with the string $\rev(\bin(\alpha))$.
 For example, $\br(13) = 0.1011$.
 Formally, if $\alpha = \sum_{i=0}^\infty 2^i b_i$ with $b_i \in \set{0,1}$, then $\br(\alpha) = \sum_{i=0}^\infty b_{i}/2^{i+1}$.